oisdk/site/posts/2016-11-17-semirings-lhs.markdown

 data Odds m a = Certain a | Choice (m (a, Odds a))
 ```

-Which looks remarkably like [`ListT`{.haskell} done right](https://wiki.haskell.org/ListT_done_right):
+Which looks remarkably like [`ListT`{.haskell} done right](http://www.haskellforall.com/2016/07/list-transformer-beginner-friendly-listt.html):

 ```{.haskell .literate}
 newtype ListT m a = ListT { next :: m (Step m a) }
 data Step m a = Cons a (ListT m a) | Nil
 ```

-(I'm using [Gabriel Gonzalez](http://www.haskellforall.com/2016/07/list-transformer-beginner-friendly-listt.html)'s version here)

-Except that it allows empty lists.
-It looks like you can express the relationship between probability and odds as:
+That suggests a relationship between probability and odds:

 ```{.haskell}
 WriterT (Product  Rational) [] = Probability
 ListT   (Weighted Rational)    = Odds
 ```

-To disallow empty lists, you can use the [Cofree Comonad](https://hackage.haskell.org/package/free-4.12.4/docs/Control-Comonad-Cofree.html):
+`ListT`{.haskell} isn't a perfect match, though: it allows empty lists.
+To correct this, you could use the [Cofree Comonad](https://hackage.haskell.org/package/free-4.12.4/docs/Control-Comonad-Cofree.html):

 ```{.haskell .literate}
 data Cofree f a = a :< (f (Cofree f a))